 ACS believes that all students, regardless of their physical, academic, social and emotional needs, have an essential role to play in the school community.
 They are all to be valued as members of the body of Christ.
 On the basis of this belief, an inclusive model of education has been set up whereby all students are educated with their same-aged peers in regular classrooms as much as possible.
 Learning Support Services have been established to assist teachers in providing appropriate inclusive education for students with differing needs.
 READ MORE…

 Music in the middle school is noisy, exploratory and fun!
 In grade 6, students are given the opportunity to learn the basics of guitar playing.
-They also learn how to play boomwhackers and experience the making of music in a percussion-like form.
-They further their recorder skills by extending the range of recorder learning from soprano to alto, tenor and sopranino recorders.
+They also explore playing a woodwind instrument and a brass instrument.

-In grade 8, students are given the opportunity to further their learning on an instrument by taking Band 8.
-Here they learn more complex scales and chromatic notes and develop their understanding of rhythm and harmony.
+In grade 8, students are given the opportunity to further their learning on an instrument by taking Band 8 or they can choose to take a music appreciation course.
+In Band 8, they learn more complex scales and chromatic notes and develop their understanding of rhythm and harmony.

 Our students participate in a number of extended learning opportunities that happen off-campus.
 These highly anticipated trips allow for highly engaged learning!